Silverberg Bernstein Capital Management LLC Invests $1.46 Million in Johnson & Johnson (NYSE:JNJ)

-Silverberg Bernstein Capital Management LLC purchased a new stake in Johnson & Johnson (NYSE:JNJ – Free Report) in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 9,300 shares of the company’s stock, valued at approximately $1,458,000.
-Johnson & Johnson comprises 1.4% of Silverberg Bernstein Capital Management LLC’s investment portfolio, making the stock its 18th largest position.
+Silverberg Bernstein Capital Management LLC bought a new position in Johnson & Johnson (NYSE:JNJ – Free Report) in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor bought 9,300 shares of the company’s stock, valued at approximately $1,458,000.
+Johnson & Johnson accounts for 1.4% of Silverberg Bernstein Capital Management LLC’s holdings, making the stock its 18th largest holding.

-Other institutional investors and hedge funds have also recently bought and sold shares of the company.
-DORCHESTER WEALTH MANAGEMENT Co boosted its holdings in Johnson & Johnson by 0.6% in the third quarter.
-DORCHESTER WEALTH MANAGEMENT Co now owns 75,495 shares of the company’s stock valued at $11,758,000 after purchasing an additional 414 shares during the last quarter.
-OneAscent Financial Services LLC lifted its holdings in Johnson & Johnson by 82.8% during the 4th quarter.
-OneAscent Financial Services LLC now owns 9,838 shares of the company’s stock worth $1,542,000 after buying an additional 4,457 shares during the last quarter.
-TrueMark Investments LLC bought a new position in Johnson & Johnson during the 4th quarter worth approximately $1,458,000.
-RAM Investment Partners LLC lifted its holdings in Johnson & Johnson by 4.5% during the 4th quarter.
-RAM Investment Partners LLC now owns 1,688 shares of the company’s stock worth $265,000 after buying an additional 73 shares during the last quarter.
-Finally, RFG Advisory LLC lifted its holdings in Johnson & Johnson by 12.6% during the 3rd quarter.
-RFG Advisory LLC now owns 18,758 shares of the company’s stock worth $2,921,000 after buying an additional 2,102 shares during the last quarter.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+State Street Corp boosted its holdings in Johnson & Johnson by 1.1% in the second quarter.
+State Street Corp now owns 141,833,756 shares of the company’s stock valued at $23,476,323,000 after purchasing an additional 1,568,633 shares during the last quarter.
+Moneta Group Investment Advisors LLC boosted its holdings in Johnson & Johnson by 90,144.4% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 54,386,720 shares of the company’s stock valued at $9,607,414,000 after purchasing an additional 54,326,454 shares during the last quarter.
+Morgan Stanley boosted its holdings in Johnson & Johnson by 12.0% in the fourth quarter.
+Morgan Stanley now owns 42,224,521 shares of the company’s stock valued at $7,458,962,000 after purchasing an additional 4,521,062 shares during the last quarter.
+Norges Bank purchased a new position in Johnson & Johnson in the fourth quarter valued at about $4,609,399,000.
+Finally, Charles Schwab Investment Management Inc. boosted its holdings in Johnson & Johnson by 1.9% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 17,189,229 shares of the company’s stock valued at $3,046,449,000 after purchasing an additional 328,297 shares during the last quarter.
 Hedge funds and other institutional investors own 69.55% of the company’s stock.

 Johnson & Johnson Stock Up 1.4 %